PyCQA/baron/docs/grammar.rst

 **Some of the diff have been edited to isolate the focused difference of the section**

+Python 3.3 is the based grammar I've started diffing with, some of the grammar differences marked as 3.3 are actually from older python version.

 Print function
 ~~~~~~~~~~~~~~

+Python 3.3 or earlier

 .. image:: ./grammar_diff/print_function.png